alvesgaabriel/alvesgaabriel/README.md

 ## Hey guys, whats up?! :v:

 - 👨‍💻 I'm currently at the end of the first semester of Systems Analysis and Development. :school:
 - :mortar_board: My first contact with programming was in CSS and Python.
-But my last college projects are with an emphasis on Java and SQL. 📖
+But my last college projects are with an emphasis on Java. 📖
 - :bar_chart: I am looking for an internship to apply and improve my skills in quantitative methods, object orientation and database. :bar_chart:

 ##